amplifications/Hello-Functional-World/kbase/dictionary.md

 // lens with another lens to look even deeper.
 //
 // A lens is nothing more than a pair of functions, a getter and a setter.
-// The type W represents the whole, A the subpart
+// The type W represents the whole, S the subpart

 interface Lens<W, S> {
   get(w: W): S,